Marcus Evans: Marcus Evans Group

 Marcus Evans Group was founded in 1983.
 It employs over 3000 staff and has around 56 offices globally.
 The group produces high-end and sector-focused business events, summits, and conferences, in a number of business sectors.

+In March 2026, Marcus Evans, Inc. agreed to pay $2,857,081.33 to resolve allegations by the U.S. Department of Justice that it had improperly obtained a Paycheck Protection Program (PPP) loan in 2021 for which it was not eligible.
+The settlement resolved claims brought under the False Claims Act; Marcus Evans did not admit liability.

+In February 2026, Raptor Trading Systems, Inc. filed suit against Marcus Evans (NA) Ltd., Marcus Evans Conferences Ltd., and Marcus Evans Inc. in New York Supreme Court, alleging that Marcus Evans entities had misrepresented their relationships with major investment firms in a solicitation email.
+The plaintiff voluntarily discontinued the case in March 2026.

 Television

 In 2004, Evans set up Marcus Evans Television with ex BBC Producer Mark Wilkin.
 The TV division created a range of "The World of ...." series.
 The magazine program The World of Football enjoyed the most success and was broadcast in the UK by Sky and BBC and was licensed across most major global territories.

 In 2012, World Productions became part of Marcus Evans Entertainment.
 World Productions have been making television drama for the last 20 years where they have produced critically acclaimed dramas including Line of Duty, The Bletchley Circle, The Fear, United, This Life, No Angels, Ballykissangel, Ultraviolet, Between The Lines, and Party Animals.

 In 2017, ITV Studios took a majority stake in the television division.